-Baltimore's Inner Harbor and Harbor East restaurants provide a nice variety of cuisines and atmospheres.
-From fast food to fine dining, there's something for every pallet and wallet.
+Inner Harbor and Harbor East restaurants provide a nice variety of cuisines and atmospheres.
+From fast food to fine dining, there's something for everyone.

 Fun for the kids does not have to mean utter boredom for the adults.
 These family attractions and museums in Baltimore, MD are crowd-pleasers for the whole family.